Initiating Oral Contraception Does Not Change Gut Microbiome in Healthy Women

 Subscribe to the latest updates from Digestive Health Advances in Motion

 Researchers at Massachusetts General Hospital recently completed the first systematic study of how the initiation of oral contraception (OC) affects the structure and function of the gut microbiome.
-Xinwei Hua, PhD, MPH, a research fellow in the Division of Gastroenterology, Hamed Khalili, MD, MPH, a gastroenterologist and internist in the Clinical and Translational Epidemiology Unit, and colleagues found no significant change in microbiome diversity or composition after OC initiation.
+Xinwei Hua, PhD, MPH, a research fellow in the Division of Gastroenterology at Mass General and research fellow in Medicine at Harvard Medical School, Hamed Khalili, MD, MPH, a gastroenterologist in the Clinical and Translational Epidemiology Unit, director of Clinical Research in Inflammatory Bowel Disease in the Division of Gastroenterology, and associate professor of Medicine at Harvard Medical School, and colleagues found no significant change in microbiome diversity or composition after OC initiation.
 However, the relative abundance of some metabolic pathways changed, as reported in the Journal of Medical Microbiology.

 The longitudinal study involved 10 healthy women ages 16 to 40 who started OC use between January 2015 and August 2018.
 They provided blood and stool samples before initiation of OC, one month later, and six months later.